 Personal Improvement and/or Accomplishment

-Jennifer Canaveral is the first non-hearing architect of the University of Columbia and a beacon of inspiration in her field and beyond.
+Jennifer Canaveral is the first non-hearing architect of the University of Colombia and a beacon of inspiration in her field and beyond.
 Due to an infection which eventually led to meningitis, she completely lost her hearing at nine months old.
 Although she cannot hear, Jennifer communicates with great ease, thanks to her mother’s persistence and faith and the education she received at the Institute for Blind and Deaf Children in Cali, Colombia.
 This nurturing environment led her to master lip reading in three languages and earn a masters degree in urbanism.
 Her dreams are divided between her projects and endeavors, love for society, motivation to be better and an inexhaustible happiness.

 Jennifer is an inspirational entrepreneur, interdisciplinary advisor, and architecture and urban design consultant.
 She motivates others as a captivating presenter sharing her incredible story in roles such as the Inclusion and Disability Ambassador for Samsung Colombia and Peace Ambassador to the Friends of UNESCO Corporation.
 Jennifer’s kind spirit is seen in her volunteer work with people of all abilities through her mission to teach lip reading and create a more inclusive world for all.